rschleitzer/Scaly/README.md

 # scalyc

-Goal is a self-hosted compiler for the [Scaly](http://scaly.io) programming language.
+Self-hosted compiler for the [Scaly](http://scaly.io) programming language.

 # scaly.io

-The static contents of the [Scaly](http://scaly.io) web site.
+The static contents of the [scaly.io](http://scaly.io) web site, the home page of Scaly.